top of page

 Nicole Mead, PhD

-Dr. Mead is a leading expert in self-control among vulnerable populations.
-Her research uncovers new psychological insights that can help empower people to make decisions that are more sustainable for themselves, their family, society, and the environment.
-Drawing on her interdisciplinary training in psychology and business, Mead has developed interventions that improve social connection, healthy eating, financial saving, and pro-environmental behavior in both developed and developing countries.
-As testament to her interdisciplinary cutting-edge research, Mead’s research has been published in high-impact outlets in general science (Science; Proceedings of the National Academy of Science), psychology (Journal of Experimental Psychology: General; Journal of Personality and Social Psychology) and business (Journal of Consumer Research; Journal of Marketing; Organizational Behavior and Human Decision Processes).
-Mead’s research has been funded by industry (e.g., ING Bank’s Think Forward Grant) and government (e.g., SSHRC).
-Her timely and provocative work in psychology and business has garnered her an Associate Editorship for the Journal of Experimental Social Psychology and Area Editorship for the International Journal of Research in Marketing, both A journals.
+Dr. Mead's award winning research uncovers new psychological insights that empower people and policy makers to make more sustainable decisions for themselves, society, and the environment.
+Drawing on her interdisciplinary training in psychology and business, Mead has developed interventions that improve social connection, healthy eating, financial saving, and pro-environmental behavior in both developed and developing countries (e.g., Uganda and India).
+As testament to her interdisciplinary research, Mead’s research has been published in high-impact outlets in general science (Science; Proceedings of the National Academy of Science), psychology (Journal of Experimental Psychology: General; Journal of Personality and Social Psychology) and business (Journal of Consumer Research; Journal of Marketing; Organizational Behavior and Human Decision Processes).
+Mead’s research has been funded by industry (e.g., ING Bank’s Think Forward Grant) and government (e.g., SSHRC) and has won numerous awards.
+Mead previously served as Associate Editor for the Journal of Experimental Social Psychology and currently serves as Area Editor for the International Journal of Research in Marketing, both A journals.
+Dr. Mead is the blogger of the “Happy Consumer” for Psychology Today.

 When she's not teaching or doing research, Nicole loves to hike in the wilderness or cozy up with friends and family while sharing good food and wine.
 (Then again, her most meaningful ideas have been cooked up during these times!)